Harrisoncre8/12_Days_of_Logic/Day5/README.md

-Create a function that takes in an array of numbers and returns the sum of its cubes.
+Create a function that takes in an array of positive integers and returns the sum of its cubes.

 > If given an empty array, return 0.